 - Gulf Coast.
 Our Gulf Coast facilities consist of eight refined product terminals, seven of which are located in Florida and one of which is located in Mobile, Alabama.
-These facilities currently have approximately 6.5 million barrels of aggregate active storage capacity. - Midwest.
+These facilities currently have approximately 7.3 million barrels of aggregate active storage capacity. - Midwest.
 Our Midwest facilities consist of a 67-mile, interstate refined products pipeline between Missouri and Arkansas, which we refer to as the Razorback pipeline, and three refined product terminals with approximately 0.6 million barrels of aggregate active storage capacity. - Brownsville.
-Our terminal in Brownsville, Texas has approximately 2.2 million barrels of aggregate active storage capacity, which includes a liquefied petroleum gas ("LPG") terminaling facility with aggregate active storage capacity of approximately 33,000 barrels.
+Our terminal in Brownsville, Texas has approximately 2.2 million barrels of aggregate active storage capacity, which includes a liquefied petroleum gas, or LPG, terminaling facility with aggregate active storage capacity of approximately 33,000 barrels.
 We operate a bidirectional refined products pipeline for an affiliate of Mexico's state-owned petroleum company for deliveries to and from Brownsville and Reynosa and Cadereyta, Mexico.
-We also own and operate an LPG pipeline from our Brownsville facilities to our terminal in Matamoros, Mexico, and a parallel pipeline which can be utilized in the future to transport additional LPG or refined petroleum products to Mexico, which we collectively refer to as the Diamondback pipelines.
+We also own and operate an LPG pipeline from our Brownsville facilities to our terminal in Matamoros, Mexico which we refer to as the Diamondback pipeline.
 Our Matamoros terminal has approximately 7,000 barrels of aggregate active LPG storage capacity. - River.
-Our River facilities are composed of 12 refined product terminals located along the Mississippi and Ohio Rivers with approximately 2.7 million barrels of aggregate active storage capacity.
+Our River facilities are composed of 12 refined product terminals located along the Mississippi and Ohio Rivers with approximately 2.5 million barrels of aggregate active storage capacity.
 Our River facilities also include a dock facility located in Baton Rouge, Louisiana that is connected to the Colonial pipeline. - Southeast.
-Our Southeast facilities consist of 22 refined petroleum products terminals located along the Colonial and Plantation pipelines in Alabama, Georgia, Mississippi, North Carolina, South Carolina, and Virginia with an aggregate active storage capacity of approximately 8.8 million barrels.
+Our Southeast facilities consist of 22 refined petroleum products terminals located along the Colonial and Plantation pipelines in Alabama, Georgia, Mississippi, North Carolina, South Carolina, and Virginia with an aggregate active storage capacity of approximately 9.1 million barrels.